axelclark/metroAppIOS/CONTRIBUTING.md

     git rebase -i origin/master
     ```

 9. Make sure all the tests are still passing.
+See additional info in the [Testing](#testing) section below.

     ```bash
     yarn test